 Students will be notified of academic status as soon as the information is available.

 A student will be considered to be on academic warning if he/she has a GPA below 2.0.
 Academic warning is designed to assist students who appear to be having difficulty in meeting Satisfactory Academic Progress.
 It is recommended that students on academic warning enroll in a maximum of 14 credit hours for the upcoming semester.
-Students placed on academic warning should work with the Center for Student Success in selecting courses.
+Students placed on academic warning should work with the Student Success Center in selecting courses.

 A student who does not maintain the minimum GPA noted in the chart based on the total attempted credit hours, will be considered on academic probation.
 The consequences of academic probation are:

 2. A student may not register for more than 14 semester hours.